Fundamental Constructs in Programming Languages: The Nature of Funcons

 \QUESTION{Do funcons have algebraic properties?} Yes: many binary funcons are associative, with left and right units; some are also commutative.
-These properties hold for a notion of bisimulation for value-computation transition systems \cite{FOSSACS2013}, which provide the foundations for funcon definitions.
+These properties hold for a notion of bisimulation for the value-computation transition systems \cite{FOSSACS2013} that provide the foundations for funcon definitions.
 This bisimulation is preserved when new funcons are added.
 Funcon terms are written as applicative expressions, and associativity allows binary funcons to be extended to longer sequences of arguments.

-\QUESTION{Can I use my favourite proof assistant to prove properties of funcons?} Some years ago, the modular variant \cite{MSOS} of structural operational semantics used to define funcons was implemented in the Coq proof assistant, and modular proofs of some properties were carried out \cite{Madelener2011FCBS}.
-In a related line of work \cite{Torrini2015RMD}, a~different method for modular proofs in Coq has been developed.
-Modular proofs depend only on the definitions of the funcons involved, and remain sound when funcon definitions are combined, so in principle, they could be archived together with the collection of funcons.
+\QUESTION{Can I use my favourite proof assistant to prove properties of funcons?} Some years ago, the modular variant \cite{MSOS} of structural operational semantics used to define funcons was implemented in the \textsc{Coq} proof assistant, and modular proofs of some properties were carried out \cite{Madelener2011FCBS}.
+In a related line of work \cite{Torrini2015RMD}, a~different method for modular proofs in \textsc{Coq} was developed.

+Modular proofs depend only on the definitions of the funcons involved, and remain sound when funcon definitions are combined.
+In principle, they could be released together with the funcons.